How to Travel Responsibly in Costa del Sol

 Do you love hiking?
 Then, you should stick to the routes.

-Going off-path cannot only be dangerous but also affect the flora and fauna of the area.
+Going off-path can be dangerous and can also affect the area’s flora and fauna.

-You might not like or agree with beliefs or ideas, but if so, research before going to one or keep your thoughts to yourself to avoid conflict with locals.
+You might not like or agree with beliefs or ideas, but if so, research them before visiting, or keep your thoughts to yourself to avoid conflict with locals.

 The Easter parades (processions) are a big thing in Malaga, Sevilla and the rest of Andalusia, but they aren’t for everyone.